Bastion Point occupation leader Joe Hawke dies, aged 82

-Hawke was best known as one of the leading figures of the Takaparawhā (Bastion Point reserve) occupation.
+In 1976, Hawke formed the Ōrākei Māori Action Committee that took action to stop the subdivision of land on the Tāmaki Makaurau (Auckland) waterfront.

-In 1976, he formed the Ōrākei Māori Action Committee that took action to stop the subdivision of land on the Tāmaki Makaurau (Auckland) waterfront.
+Ngāti Whātua maintained the land had been unjustly taken from them by the crown.
+There were plans to subdivide it for a private housing development, leaving the iwi with less than a hectare.

 READ MORE: Day of reflection for protestors and police on 40th anniversary of Bastion Point arrests - 'It was kind of scary but we knew we were right'